Skip to content

 Exercise during pregnancy is beneficial for the mother and fetus during gestation, with benefits persisting for the child into adulthood.
 It is associated with a reduced risk of preeclampsia, gestational diabetes, and pre-term birth, as well as improved pain tolerance, lower total weight gain and less fat mass gain, and improved self-image.
 Exercise during pregnancy also decreases the risk of chronic disease for both mother and child (Moyer et al. 2016).

 Preconception care is emerging as an important part of public health efforts to improve maternal and child health.
 The Royal Australian College of General Practitioners recommends that every woman of reproductive age be considered for preconception care to identify and modify risks to a woman’s health or pregnancy (RACGP 2018).
-A study of preconception care in a Very remote ACCHS found a high proportion of women who had a pregnancy during the study period had received preconception care, but this was lower for younger women particularly in screening for modifiable risk factors (Griffiths et al. 2020).
+A study of preconception care in a Very remote ACCHS found a high proportion of women who had a pregnancy during the study period had received preconception care, but this was lower for younger women, particularly in screening for modifiable risk factors (Griffiths et al. 2020).
 The study suggests that ACCHSs can play an important role in supporting reproductive health literacy, particularly among younger women.

 Implications

-The HPF feature article ‘Key factors contributing to low birthweight among Aboriginal and Torres Strait Islander babies presents more detailed statistical analysis on low birthweight including trend analysis of gestational age (pre-term, early term, full term births), birthweight and key contributing factors such as maternal health, smoking during pregnancy and antenatal care attendance.
+The HPF feature article Key factors contributing to low birthweight among Aboriginal and Torres Strait Islander babies presents more detailed statistical analysis on low birthweight including trend analysis of gestational age (pre-term, early-term, full-term births), birthweight and key contributing factors such as maternal health, smoking during pregnancy and antenatal care attendance.
 It also provides analysis of the level of improvement required in smoking rates to meet the birthweight target in the National Agreement.
+The inclusion of alcohol consumption during pregnancy is a useful addition to the National Perinatal Data Collection, from 2019, that will aid the analysis of maternal risks and birth outcomes in coming years.

 Preconception care, including improving reproductive health literacy, typically through primary health care providers, can be an important avenue to address risk factors for women of reproductive age.
-However, time constraints and competing priorities for preventative health in the primary health care setting may mean preconception care is underutilised, particularly among Indigenous Australian women at the younger and older ends of reproductive age.
+However, time constraints and competing priorities for preventative health in the primary health care setting may mean preconception care is underutilised, particularly among First Nations women at the younger and older ends of reproductive age.
 Integrating preconception care into existing clinical practice with existing Medicare items such as health assessments and chronic disease management would provide more opportunities for brief interventions (Griffiths et al. 2020).

-Enhanced primary care services and continued improvement in, and access, to culturally appropriate antenatal care have the capacity to support improvements in the health of the mother and baby.
-This highlights the important role ACCHS have in leading culturally safe and responsive health care within their communities.
-ACCHS are operated and governed by the local community to deliver holistic, strengths-based, comprehensive and culturally safe primary health services across urban, regional, rural and remote locations.
-Further work to ensure mainstream services can provide culturally safe and responsive care for Indigenous Australians is also critically important.
-These two dimensions of health care for Indigenous Australians have been emphasised in the Health Plan which places culture at the foundation for Aboriginal and Torres Strait Islander health and wellbeing as a protective factor across the life course.
+Enhanced primary care services and continued improvement in, and access to, culturally appropriate antenatal care have the capacity to support improvements in the health of the mother and baby.
+This highlights the important role ACCHSs have in leading culturally safe and responsive health care within their communities (Panaretto et al. 2014).
+ACCHSs are operated and governed by the local community to deliver holistic, strengths-based, comprehensive and culturally safe primary health care services across urban, regional, rural and remote locations.
+The Australian Government committed to building a strong and sustainable First Nations community-controlled sector delivering high quality services to meet the needs of First Nations people across the country under Priority Reform Two of the National Agreement.
+Further work to ensure mainstream services can provide culturally safe and responsive care for First Nations people is also critically important and relates to Priority Reform Three of the National Agreement.
+These 2 dimensions of health care for First Nations people have been emphasised in the Health Plan which places culture at the foundation for First Nations health and wellbeing as a protective factor across the life course.

-The Health Plan, released in December 2021,, is the overarching policy framework to drive progress against the Closing the Gap health targets and priority reforms.
+The Health Plan, released in December 2021, is the overarching policy framework to drive progress against the Closing the Gap Priority Reforms and health targets.
 Implementation of the Health Plan aims to drive structural reform towards models of care that are prevention and early intervention focused, with greater integration of care systems and pathways across primary, secondary and tertiary care.
-It also emphasises the need for mainstream services to address racism and provide culturally safe and responsive care, and be accountable to Aboriginal and Torres Strait Islander people and communities.
+It also emphasises the need for mainstream services to address racism and provide culturally safe and responsive care, and be accountable to First Nations people and communities.

 The policy context is at Policies and strategies.